visit-dav/visit/src/doc/cli_manual/functions.rst

   SetCreateMeshQualityExpressions(val) -> integer

-val : type
+val : integer
     Either a zero (false) or non-zero (true) integer value to indicate ifMesh Quality expressions should be automatically created when a database is opened.

-return value : integer
+return type : CLI_return_t
     The SetCreateMeshQualityExpressions function returns 1 on success and 0 on failure.